rdtarvin/RADseq_Quito_2017/_posts/2017-08-03-afternoon-ddrad-stacks.md

 	ls | awk '/fq/' > sequence_files.txt

 This list of filenames will be a part of the input for running *denovo_map.pl*, since you have to list all of the sequence files that will be used for input, rather than a directory containing them.
+To learn more about **awk** basics, a very powerful tool for editing/rewriting text files, you can [start here](https://github.com/rdtarvin/RADseq_Quito_2017/blob/master/files/AWK-cheatsheet.md).

 Let's start setting up denovo_map runs.
 Here is the general code we will use: